Video Link: https://vimeo.com/255869000

 The recent study found that men seeking management for borderline testosterone have a very high rate of depression, depressive symptoms, obesity, and physical inactivity," said principal study author Michael S. Irwig, MD, FACE, associate professor of medicine and director of the Center for Andrology in the Division of Endocrinology at George Washington University in Washington, DC.

 "Clinicians need to be aware of the clinical characteristics of this sample population and manage their comorbidities such as depression and obesity."

 In the past few years, the number of men having their testosterone levels checked has skyrocketed.

-Studies of the possible link between depression and serum testosterone show inconsistent results and few studies have been published about adult men referred for the management of low testosterone.
+Studies of the possible connection between depression and serum testosterone show inconsistent results, and few studies have been published about adult men referred for the management of low testosterone.